 Crude protein levels of the mature whole plant are about 11–18%, and of the seed, 22–25%.

-Possibility of a toxic factor in untreated seed, broken down by heat.
-Does not seem to adversely affect ruminants.
+Possibility of antinutritional/toxic factors in untreated seed, broken down by heat.
+Usually fed to horses and cattle after boiling.

 Under good growing conditions can produce >6 t/ha DM, but under semi-arid conditions, <1 t/ha.